emilwennstrom/UnemploymentDataESTAT/README.md

 A simple React App using Typescript and a Python backend for fetching unemployement data from ESTAT.

-Run using (sudo) docker-compose up --build or start both services individually with set .env for both backend and frontend.
+Run using (sudo) docker-compose up --build or start both services individually with setting .env files for both backend and frontend.

 Frontend running on localhost:3000 and backend on localhost:5000.